Solar Panel FAQs

 The size of the system is the largest determinant of the price, and the savings rise accordingly.
-In most cases, the payback period for the investment in a photovoltaic system is roughly 5 years with internal rates of return ranging from 15% to 25%, depending on the avoided cost of energy and the site-specific design and resulting costs.
+In most cases, the payback period for a photovoltaic system ranges roughly from 15% to 25%.
+No ROI on paying power, Solar Sandy will review your solar savings during your initial consultation.

-The power you generate is metered by your inverter and the utility meter tracks power in both directions – both power you buy and power you sell back to the utility.
+The power you generate is metered by your inverter and the utility meter tracks power in both directions.
 Plus, you can track your production and the power you export via our online monitoring software.
 Finally, you’ll receive a monthly statement from your utility company.
-All these provide ample reassurance that the accounting will be done, as it has been done for the over 100,000 interconnected photovoltaic systems.

 We frequently coordinate our work with roofers to ensure warranties remain in force and the PV system installation also comes with a 10-year warranty that includes roof integrity.